Small-time fluctuations for the bridge of a sub-Riemannian diffusion: Laplace's method on Wiener space

 \section{Laplace's method on Wiener space}

-In this section we prove Theorem \ref{MR} in the case where conditions \eqref{HSS} and \eqref{URD} hold, following closely the method used by Ben Arous \cite{BA} to study the heat kernel in this case.
-It will suffice to consider the case where $\th(z)=z$ for all $z\in\R^d$.
+In this section we prove Theorem \ref{RDMAIN}, following closely the method used by Ben Arous \cite{BA} to study the heat kernel.
 The vector fields $X_0,X_1,\dots,X_m$ provide both a means to construct a diffusion process $(x^\ve_t)_{t\ge0}$ with generator $\ve\cL$ starting from $x$ and a parametrization of the set $H^x$ of finite energy paths starting from $x$.
 Let $(B_t)_{t\in[0,1]}$ be a Brownian motion in $\R^m$, which we assume is realized as the coordinate process on $\O^0(\R^m)=\{w\in C([0,1],\R^m):w_0=0\}$ under Wiener measure $\PP$.
 Define a vector field $\tilde X_0$ on $\R^d$ by

 Consider the It\^o stochastic differential equation in $\R^d$

 This has a unique strong solution $(x_t^\ve)_{t\in[0,1]}$, whose law on $\O=C([0,1],\R^d)$ is $\mu_\ve^x$.
 There is no explosion.
 Write $H^0(\R^m)$ for the set of Cameron--Martin paths $h$ in $\R^m$, that is to say, the set of absolutely continuous functions $h:[0,1]\to\R^m$, starting from $0$, such that